Higher-order derivatives of first-passage percolation with respect to the environment: Relationship between influential and essential edges

 \end{proposition} \begin{proof} Let us first prove \eqref{eqn|AJSetminusHatEJ}.
 Let us consider two paths $\gamma_1$ and $\gamma_2$ that have the same starting points and the same ending points, but that contain sections that are sufficiently far away from each other.
 The passage times are set to $b$ for all edges outside of $\gamma_1$ and $\gamma_2$.
-Due our assumptions on $a$ and $b$, we can make such choices for passage times on discjoint sections of $\gamma_1$ and $\gamma_2$ such that the difference $T(\gamma_1,\omega)-T(\gamma_2,\omega)$ belongs to the open interval $(0,b-a)$.
+There exist integers $k_a$ and $k_b$ for which $ak_a+bk_b\in (0,b-a)$.
+We can make such choices for passage times on disjoint sections of $\gamma_1$ and $\gamma_2$ such that the difference $T(\gamma_1,\omega)-T(\gamma_2,\omega)$ belongs to the open interval $(0,b-a)$.

 Then, let us identify an edge $j$ on the section of $\gamma_1$ far away from $\gamma_2$ that satisfies $\omega_j=b$.
 The path $\gamma_2$ is the only geodesic on $\omega$ and the path $\gamma_1$ is the only geodesic on $\sigma_j^a(\omega)$.
 The edge $j$ is not semi-essential on $\omega$, however it is influential.
 Hence, $\omega\in A_j\setminus \hat E_j$.